beremiz/beremiz/README.md

 In IDE, find menu "File>Tutorials and examples" to quickly open examples that should run as-is.

-There are more examples in 'tests/projects' and 'exemples' directories.
+There are more examples in `tests/projects` and `exemples` directories.

 Some example and test are shown on [Beremiz youtube channel](https://www.youtube.com/channel/UCcE4KYI0p1f6CmSwtzyg-ZA).